Discover Family Ancestry with DNA

-Since Y-chromosome DNA is found only within the all-male patrilineal line and mtDNA only provides matches to the all-female matrlineal line, DNA testing is only applicable to lines going back through two of our eight great-grandparents - our father's paternal grandfather and our mother's maternal grandmother.
+Since Y-chromosome DNA is found only within the all-male patrilineal line, and mtDNA only provides matches to the all-female matrilineal line.
+The DNA testing is only applicable to lines going back through two of our eight great-grandparents, or the father's paternal grandfather and our mother's maternal grandmother.

 DNA Uses by Genealogist

 DNA tests can be used by genealogists to: